mingchen/docker-android-build-box/README.md

 ## Build the Docker Image

 If you want to build the docker image by yourself, you can use following command.
-The image itself is around 5 GB, so check your free disk space before building it.
+The compressed image itself is around 6 GB and uncompressed it's around 16GB, so check your free disk space before building it.

 ```sh
 docker build -t android-build-box .